cscully-allison/guidepost/readme.md

 gp.load_data(jobs_data)
 ```

-Guidepost supports input data in a Pandas DataFrame format.
+Guidepost supports input data in a pandas DataFrame format.

 At least three numerical and 2 categorical columns are required.
 Datetime columns are also supported for encoding on the x axis.